bstarynk/helpcovid/HTTP_PROTOCOL.md

 This request does not pass any GET parameters through the query string.
 It returns `webroot/html/login.html` through a call to `hcv_login_view_get()` defined in `hcv_views.cc`.

+### /login POST Request

+The `/login` POST request is invoked when the submit button in the form provided by the `/login` GET request is clicked.
+The following POST parameters are
+passed:
+  * `email`: the user's e-mail address
+  * `password`: the user's encrypted e-mail address

+On successful login, the user is redirected to the `profile` URL, through a call to the `hcv_profile_view_get()` function defined in `hcv_views.cc`.
+For now, it seems appropriate to redirect the user to the profile page, but we might decide to change this later.